amancapy/drushti/README.md

 Timeline:

+15/4: The data is ready.
+There was a small bug that I missed which I only caught after generating 100k pairs, but after regeneration the data is now perfect to a large degree of confidence.

 10/4 (day): Scratch-to-PNG pipeline is complete and faster than I could hope for in my wildest dreams (exaggeration).
 Now comes a little bit of fun with making the images look like realistic scans with some cv stuff.
 After which comes the scary part, actually getting started with the model.